 Choosing a Cosigner

-If you have exhausted all of your federal student loan options, private student loans could be a good option to look into.
-And, a cosigner could be a solution to securing private student loans at all.
+If a student has exhausted all of their federal student loan options, private student loans could be a good option to look into.

 SoFi offers private student loans with no origination fees, no late fees, and no insufficient fund fees.
-Plus, SoFi offers flexible repayment options to help you find the loan that fits your budget.
+Plus, SoFi offers flexible repayment options to help students find the loan that fits their budget.